madminer-tool/madminer-workflow/README.md

 it can be hard to define Yadage workflows as the [Yadage documentation][yadage-docs] is incomplete.
 For learning about Yadage hidden features contact [Lukas Heinrich][lukas-profile], Yadage creator.

-Yadage execution depends on having both Docker environment images (_physics_ and _ML_) already published.
+Yadage execution depends on having both Docker environment images (_physics_ and _ML_) already pushed.
 If they are not, please follow the instructions on the [Madminer physics workflow][madminer-workflow-ph] and [Madminer ML workflow][madminer-workflow-ml] repositories.

-Once the Docker images are published:
+Once the Docker images are available on DockerHub, run locally:
 ```shell script
 export MLFLOW_TRACKING_URI="http://host.docker.internal:5000"
 export PACKTIVITY_DOCKER_CMD_MOD="--add-host host.docker.internal:host-gateway"  # Linux only